material-motion/material-motion/essentials/frequent_contributors/onboarding.md

 ## Roles

 As a frequent or core contributor you'll need to be added to the relevant **roles**.
+[Learn more about our community roles](../../community/governance.md).

 1. Ask a member of the core team to add you to the relevant [GitHub teams](https://github.com/orgs/material-motion/teams).
 This will allow you to create/update issues and push code.
 2. Ask a member of the core team to add you to the relevant Discord teams.
 This will give you some flair in the channel.